 After reaching Lorient, we had a few days before we needed to return to Paris for our flight home.
 We elected to head inland along the Blavet River estuary instead of continuing south on the GR-34.
 We needed to be able to easily return to Lorient for our train and did not want to be dependent on finding other transport back to town.
 When we reached Hennebont, we learned that during the 19th century, the river had been engineered into a canal with a fine towpath along its banks.
 We walked this extremely pleasant trail until we ran out of time and had to turn back, returning to Lorient via a different route and thus completing a fine three-day mini loop.

 The trail network is very well maintained and there were only a few very short stretches with any thrashing through the undergrowth.
 We saw frequent evidence that people were actively cutting back encroaching plants and we encountered a few trail crews out working.
 While we were there the path was mostly dry and we had no significant issues with mud.
-There was no wading required, although we did voluntarily wade across a few watercourses to avoid long inland detours.
+There was no wading required to follow the official route, although we did voluntarily wade across a few watercourses to avoid longer inland detours.

 While most of the route is on footpaths, portions of the walk are on pavement, especially in or near towns and villages.
 We also walked on roads to go around a few military installations and tracts of private coastal property.
 Traffic was never an issue as French drivers were universally extremely polite to pedestrians; they always stopped when we were using a crosswalk and they gave us a wide berth whenever passing us on a road.